Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Control relevant observables

-Figures~\ref{fig:vonKarman}~(b) and \ref{fig:vonKarman}~(c) show a comparison between the PDE and the K-ROM solution for constant control inputs $u^a = 0$ and $u^b = 2$.
-We see that in both cases, the solutions agree remarkably well, considering that the NSE solver uses a finite volume discretization with 22.000 cells and the K-ROM is a 45-dimensional linear model.
-This results in a speed-up of approximately 75,000 (OpenFOAM \cite{JJT07} vs.~MATLAB).
+For the approximation via EDMD, we use as basis functions all monomials up to order 2, which results in a K-ROM of dimension 45.
+We collect data from one long term simulation with random control inputs $u_i\in\hat{U}=\{0,2\}$, which is then split into two parts corresponding to the two autonomous systems.
+The time step in the time series is $0.25$ in comparison to the time step $0.01$ in the finite volume scheme.
+Figures~\ref{fig:vonKarman}~(b) and \ref{fig:vonKarman}~(c) show a comparison between the PDE and the K-ROM solution for constant control inputs $u^0 = 0$ and $u^1 = 2$.
+We see that in both cases, the solutions agree remarkably well, considering that the finite volume discretization for this case consists of $22,000$ cells (i.e., $66,000$ unknowns per time step) and the K-ROM is a 45-dimensional linear model.
+This results in a speed-up of approximately $75,000$ (OpenFOAM vs.~MATLAB).
 Figure~\ref{fig:vonKarman}~(d) shows a comparison of the solutions for a sinusoidal control and we see that the agreement is still satisfactory although the system does not depend linearly on the control such that the assumptions of Theorem~\ref{thm:Koopman_continuous} are violated.
+In the next section, we will use the K-ROM approach to solve a more difficult flow control problem.